Who We Are

 95 Runciman Rd, Pukekohe East.

-Description: The P.E.
-Church is a category II Historic Place.
-Built in 1863 by early settler families.
+Description: The Pukekohe East Church is a category II Historic Place, built in 1863 by early settler families.
 It was the site of an attack by 200 Maori Warriors at the beginning of the War in the Waikato.
 It was defended by 9 settler/volunteers, 10 special Constables and one trained officer.
 The outline of the trench dug outside the wooden stockade is still clearly visible and bullet holes still remain in the woodwork.
 Local family history collections available

 Open: Various Open Days throughout the year, otherwise, by request.